-snapshot show time in millions of years (in bold fonts) and in units of t_c (in normal fonts).
-Color scales of elevation maps in Fig. 4 are rescaled by h_c to assist with comparing the elevations of features.
+- 30 evolution of one landscape, with one set of model parameters.
+As in Figures 1 and 2, lengths and elevations on axes and colorbars in units of km or m are shown in bold, and the corresponding values in units of $l_c$ or $h_c$ are shown in normal font for comparison.
+Labels above each snapshot show time in millions of years (in bold fonts) and in units of $t_c$ (in normal fonts).
+Color scales of elevation maps in Fig. 4 are rescaled by $h_c$ to assist with comparing the elevations of features.
 For each landscape, we use one color scale that remains constant in time to highlight how relief evolves.
-Each landscape's color scale is set to match the highest elevation among the four snapshots.
-We use different color scales for different landscapes and rescale them by h_c to facilitate comparison of features across landscapes.
+Each landscape's color scale - 35 is set to match the highest elevation among the four snapshots.
+We use different color scales for different landscapes and rescale them by $h_c$ to facilitate comparison of features across landscapes.
 Visual comparison shows the three landscapes to be temporally similar, since at the same moments in properly rescaled time they are in geometrically similar transient states.
-Note that l_c and h_c are different across landscapes, but for each landscape, they are constant in time.
-Note also that the snapshots that we present are not equally spaced in time because these landscapes evolve rapidly at first and much more slowly later.
+Note that $l_c$ and $h_c$ are different across landscapes, but for each landscape, they are constant in time.
+Note also that the snapshots that we present are not equally spaced in time, because these landscapes evolve rapidly at first, and much more - 40 slowly later.

 As in the case of steady-state landscapes, the temporal and geometric similarity of the three evolving landscapes is exact, not just visually convincing.
-Throughout the evolution of the three landscapes, the maximum absolute difference in dimensionless elevations z^ of corresponding points at cor-
+Throughout the evolution of the three landscapes, the maximum absolute difference of dimensionless elevations $z^$ of corresponding points at corresponding moments of dimensionless time is less than $10^{-7}$ units of $h_c$ .